Genesis Chapter 48

 Since I am free from the penalty of death for my sins (According to God’s law), I am now obedient to the law of God and His righteousness.

 19. I speak in human terms because of the weakness of your flesh.
-For just as have presented your members servants as slaves of uncleanness and of lawlessness leading to more lawlessness, so now present your members as slaves of righteousness for holiness.
+For just as you have presented your members servants as slaves of uncleanness and of lawlessness leading to more lawlessness, so now present your members as slaves of righteousness for holiness.

 When I obeyed the lust of the flesh to sin, I was unable to do what is right in the eyes of the Lord.